How Do I Use Pinterest for SEO and Social Media Marketing?

 In our final post for the Pinterest series, we’re discussing how to make the most of Pinterest for SEO and Social Media Marketing.
 If you need to catch up, you can check out the first two posts: What is Pinterest?
 And the Beginner’s Guide to Pinterest.
 The following tips will make you a Pinterest pro – and you’ll start to see a shift in your SEO if you implement this advice in your strategy.

-If you want to see how certain keywords are performing on Pinterest, you can use Google, along with this formula:
+If you want to see how specific keywords are performing on Pinterest, you can use Google, along with this formula:

 Go into your account settings and make sure your profile is indexable by Google.
 If it’s not, then all your efforts won’t help you in the search engines.
 Google will index your Pinterest profile and Pins, so you want it to be visible.
 If it’s not – change it right now.

 Pick the right username.
 You can change it through your account settings.
-Use your business name or memorable keywords.
+Use your business name or essential keywords.
 Also make sure to optimize the name on your profile, and not just the username.
-You can see our username and profile name are the same – SEO Inc., since that’s our company.
+You can see our username and profile name are the same – SEO Inc. since that’s our company.